cmvandrevala/cmvandrevala.github.io/teaching/csc/122/labs/a-mighty-oak-tree.md

 ## 🔖 Background Information

 A binary tree data structure consists of a set of nodes, each carrying a piece of data.
 Every node in the tree can point to two children, canonically called "left" and "right".
-This short article gives a nice overview of the binary tree structure: <https://www.programiz.com/dsa/binary-tree>
+This [short article](https://www.programiz.com/dsa/binary-tree) from Programiz gives a nice overview of the binary tree structure {% cite programizBinaryTree %}.

 ## 🎯 Problem Statement